-5 Convenient Features of a Cast Iron Pizza Pan
+5 Convenient Features of Cast Iron Pizza Pans

 1. Ergonomics

-When you cook pizza in a cast iron pan, you don’t need any additional equipment except heat-resistant gloves.
-The handle gives you more control, making an iron pan much easier to handle than a traditional pizza stone.
-It is easy to slide oven mitts underneath when the pizza it’s ready to serve.
-The handles are particularly convenient if you want to rotate your pizza for uniform heating during the cooking process, or if you need to add more toppings while the pizza is cooking.
+To bake pizza in a cast iron pan, you don’t need any equipment other than heat-resistant gloves.
+The handle gives you control and makes an iron pan much easier to use than a traditional pizza stone.
+When the pizza is ready to serve, you can easily slide oven mitts underneath it.
+The pan handles are especially useful if you want to rotate your pizza to heat it evenly during the cooking process or if you need to add more toppings while the pizza is baking.

-Traditional pizza stones don’t have handles and it can be tricky and messy to get the pizza in and out of the oven.
-You need to be careful and use additional equipment when transferring pizzas to and from the stone.
+Traditional pizza stones don’t have handles and it can be tricky to put the pizza in and take it out of the oven.
+You must protect your hands and use additional equipment when moving the pizza from the stone.

-The lip helps to keep the dough and all the ingredients in the pan and prevents the spilling of cheese and juices onto the bottom of your oven.
-This also prevents cheese and other ingredients from burning onto the bottom of the oven, causing it to smoke.
+The lip helps keep the dough and all ingredients in the pan and prevents cheese and juice from splattering onto the bottom of your oven.
+This also prevents cheese and other ingredients from burning at the bottom of the oven and creating smoke.

 Cast Iron Pizza Pan